chanzuckerberg/cellxgene-census/docs/cellxgene_census_aws_open_data.md

 The single-cell data from [CZ CELLxGENE Discover Census](cellxgene_census_docsite_landing.md) are available for public access via Amazon Web Services (AWS).

-This page describes what Census data is available in AWS and how to access them.
+This page describes what Census data are available in AWS and how to access them.

 Contents